 Academic staff (continuing)

-Up to three (3) years initially, extendable to a maximum of four (4) years
+· Three (3) years initially, extendable to a maximum of four (4) years.

 Academic staff (fixed term)

-No probation period required for second and subsequent employment for the same position.
+· No probation period will be required for second and subsequent appointment in the same position

 Professional staff fixed term